filiphsps/react-native-scroll-to-child/README.md

 ---

-## Why fork?
+> [!NOTE]

-The [original project](https://github.com/slorber/react-native-scroll-into-view) ain't really maintained anymore and I needed horizontal scroll support.
-I might decide to rewrite some of the more dated parts in the future; but for now this works well enough.
-Go star the original too if this package is useful to you :)
+> ***Why hard-fork?*** The [original project](https://github.com/slorber/react-native-scroll-into-view) ain't really maintained anymore and I needed horizontal scroll support.
+I also wanted to clean up the code and make it more readable.
+In the future I might decide to rewrite some of the more dated parts in the future; but for now this works well enough.
+Go star the original too if this package is useful to you :^)

 ## Features: